chihacknight/chihacknight.org/_posts/events/2016-04-12-200th-event-celebration.md

 1. <p>Becoming an Idea Leader in Civic Tech<br /><small><a href='https://www.linkedin.com/in/sphilpott'>Steven C. Philpott</a></small></p>
 1. <p>Code Clinic Lessons Learned<br /><small><a href='https://github.com/renemarcelo/'>Rene M Paccha</a></small></p>
 1. <p>How to avoid apps<br /><small><a href='https://twitter.com/cthydng'>Cathy Deng</a></small></p>

+**Potluck style!** If you’d like to bring drinks, snacks, desserts, or celebration accessories, [fill out your name and what you’re bringing here](https://docs.google.com/spreadsheets/d/1nsW4QR8U8AJg6bGn6D4In2AtMV1nsuiWXI5VBBBd_uE/edit#gid=0).
+We’ll provide empanadas and celebratory cookies.

+**Blog posts!** We've also invited folks to share their Chi Hack Night stories, projects, learnings and congratulations in written form.
+We'll be [posting these on our blog](/blog/index.html) over the next several days.

+**Swag** Help support and promote Chi Hack Night by buying one of our t-shirts ($15) or coffee mugs ($10).
+Just ask Derek!

+Come celebrate, eat, build, share, and learn with us!